 At discharge, your primary care physician receives prompt communication from us.

 When you are ready for discharge, a summary of the discharge instructions will be sent via fax to your primary care physician.
 This instant communication provides your primary care physician with discharge diagnosis, current medications and a summary of your hospital stay.
 A complete hospital report will be sent to your primary care physician as soon as possible.
 If you do not have a primary care physician, the hospitalists and their staff will refer you to a local physician for follow-up care.

 Who do I contact after I leave the hospital?

 The physicians of Longstreet Inpatient Medicine care solely for hospitalized patients, managing the care of patients admitted by and for community physicians.
 They do not have a practice outside the hospital nor do they provide care after discharge.
 After release from the hospital, your ongoing and follow-up care will be returned to your primary care physician.
 You should contact your primary care physician for questions related to your care after discharge.

-You will be billed separately for charges related to services provided Longstreet Inpatient Medicine.
-For insurance and billing questions related to LIM service, an insurance and billing specialist is available to assist you at (770) 533-6645.
+You will be billed separately for charges related to services provided Longstreet’s Inpatient Medicine physicians.
+For insurance and billing questions, an insurance and billing specialist is available to assist you at (770) 533-6645.